cloudmesh-community/book/chapters/linux/ssh.md

 ## SSH Port Forwarding :o:

-:warning: this section has not beem vetted yet
+:warning: this section has not been vetted yet

 TODO: Add images to illustrate the concepts